 Making your school list is an exciting but challenging task!
 While academic programs are a top priority in the school search, it goes beyond that!
 The same growth you made in high school only continues through college and beyond.
 You must consider different features about yourself and what you are looking to get out of your college experience to determine what kind of school may be the best fit for you.

 Personally, I knew I didnʼt care much for the traditional campus experience after visiting a few schools.
 I fell in love with the idea of a nontraditional campus (and New York City!).
 I also considered different parts of my personality and how each school would contribute to it.
 For example, I consider myself to be both independent and outgoing.
 Therefore, I wanted a school that had plenty of opportunities but gave students the space to explore and do what they wish themselves.
 I felt that certain schools catered to the growth I wanted throughout college more than others.

 Envision yourself at these schools.
 It can be hard to picture things, and you donʼt have to have a concrete dream school by any means.
 But setting up a picture for what you want your college experience to look like will help you apply to schools that match your needs.

 Tackling the Application

 Once the Common Application is released, start it!
 Put together everything you need for your application and start chomping away.
 Senioritis is real.
 You are going to feel unmotivated to keep up with your school work and applying to college if the workload is unmanageable.
 College is something to look forward to and you can help yourself feel excited by being proactive.
-Trust me, having my essay done right at the beginning of senior year was one of the most relieving feelings on the planet.
 My most helpful tip is to work smart and use your goals as motivation.